RankyLau/credible-clients/README.md

 Give a brief summary of the approach you took, and why!
 Include your model's accuracy/precision/recall scores as well!

+The first step that I take is to explore the data to see if there is any columns with NAN.
+As seem in the jupyter notebook provided, there is no column that contain NA value.
+Then I turn to inspect the label of the training data, which I discover that the number of default and not default is unbalanced.
+Hence I decided to use a tree-based model to solve the above problem.
+This is the reason why I choose lightgbm to solve the above problem However, there are a lot of hyperparameters to tune for lightbgm so I make a script to do the hyperparameter tuning as seen in tuning.py
+Finally I use the best hyperparameter for the parameter in model.py So here are a summary of the steps that I take:
+Step 1 : look at the data to see if there is any missing value Step 2 : look at the label to see if there is any unbalance in the cases Step 3 : determine the best model to use in this case Step 4 : perform hyperparameters tuning to obtain a better result possible improvement if I have additional time:
+1.Using F-score instead of auc to better suite the test in main

+Accuracy:  81.987%
+Precision: 65.972%
+Recall:    35.034%

 ## Data Format